deeksha-singh030/deeksha-singh030/README.md

 <br />

-### About Me

-I'm currently learning Quantum Computing and Java.
-I've recently finished my Bachelors in Physics from <b>Sri Venkateswara College</b> affiliated by <b>University of Delhi</b>.
-I always thrive to learn more.
-I'm always open to contribute in the projects.

 <!--
 **deeksha-singh030/deeksha-singh030** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.